10 Cool & Creative Ways to Document & Remember Your Travels

 I use to have a digital travel map on my blog, which I did love, but it’s not the same as having a physical map on your wall.
 You just don’t get the same gratification that you can get from walking in your front door after coming back from some foreign land and pushing a pin into a world map hanging beautifully on your wall.

-I recently found a company called Push Pin Travel Maps, and they do the most amazing premium wall maps specifically for travellers (pictured above).
+I recently found a company called Push Pin Travel Maps, and they do the most amazing premium wall maps specifically for travelers (pictured above).

 Each map is made to order and comes already framed and ready to hang.
-They have a huge range of different map designs, different choices of frame and you can even customise it with your name or favourite quote to give it a special touch and make it your own.
+They have a huge range of different map designs, different choices of frame and you can even customize it with your name or favorite quote to give it a special touch and make it your own.